 By: Ivy Yuan

 Tile finishes offer an opportunity to create beautiful designs filled with color for a lasting impression.
-Tiles with low porosity are ideal surface coverings for exterior applications, provided that proper installation systems are used and stringent structural and physical requirements are met.
+Tiles with low porosity are ideal surface coverings for exterior applications, provided that proper installation systems are used and stringent structural and physical requirements are met, which can be done with frequent building envelope surveys.

 To avoid damage from freeze/thaw moisture expansion and to limit efflorescence, proper exterior tile installation should allow water to drain from the system before either the tile or the layers below the tile can absorb it.
 Since most tiles rated for exterior use are water impermeable, water can only infiltrate the system through the grout joints or the substrate itself.
 To avoid water collecting on the surface, balconies must have a minimum slope of approximately 1/4” per foot.
 If a balcony does not have a suitable slope, a sloping screed can be installed underneath the waterproofing layer.
 A screed is a thin layer of cement paste applied to a concrete floor base to act as a smooth flat surface in preparation for laying the final floor finish.
 Additionally, the balcony surface should be dry, load-bearing, crack-free, level, and free of any substances that may prevent the tile from adhering.